johnnyhansson/johnnyhansson.github.io/_posts/2017-03-09-Can-not-find-compilation-library-location-for-package-and-NUGET_PACKAGES.md

 ---
 layout: post
-title: Can not find compilation library location for package and NUGET PACKAGES
+title: 'Can not find compilation library location for package' and NUGET_PACKAGES
 categories: .NET Core
 ---